Class of 1999 II: The Substitute: Plot

-When Jenna confronts John, John finally reveals he is a military android.
+Jenna confronts John, who reveals he is a military android.
 When G.D.
-Ash. arrives, he uncovers something interesting about John.
-John is not an android, but rather the son of Dr. Bob Forrest, the creator of the android teachers who killed the students at Kennedy High two years ago.
+Ash. arrives, he reveals that John is not an android, but rather the son of Dr. Bob Forrest, the creator of the killer android teachers.
 John had served in the Special Forces and has suffered from post traumatic stress disorder to the point where he actually believes that he is an android.
-Instead, John is actually sporting a new brand of body armor, making him impervious to bullets and even blades.
+John is actually sporting a new brand of body armor, making him impervious to bullets and blades.
 Ash is then killed by John.
-When John and Jenna end up in Emmett's military bunker, John intends to kill both himself and Jenna by planting a bomb in the bunker.
-However, Emmett makes the save and he and Jenna escape, but John arrives and shoots Emmett.
+When John and Jenna end up in Emmett's military bunker, John intends to kill both himself and Jenna by planting a bomb.
+However, Emmett makes the save, and he and Jenna escape.
+John, however, arrives and shoots Emmett.
 Jenna shoots John in the head causing him to fall back into the bunker and die.
 Jenna covers Emmett and declares her love for him as the bunker explodes.

 Two days later, Jenna is preparing for school and as she is on the phone with Emmett, opens her shirt to reveal she is wearing body armor, thanks to Emmett having a copy of the armor in his museum.
-Jenna repeats a line John once uttered about preparing for battle as she prepares to begin her day.
+Jenna says something John once uttered about preparing for battle as she prepares to begin her day.